Home Inspection Costs and Why You Need One

 What Does a Home Inspection Cost?

-The U.S. Department of Housing and Urban Development estimates that the average home inspection cost is $300 to $500.
+The U.S. Department of Housing and Urban Development estimates that the average home inspection cost falls in the range of $300 to $500.
 That can seem like a lot of money when you’re facing what may be the biggest purchase of your life — a home.
 It’s an important step in the process, though, so get after it.

 How Much Money Can a Home Inspection Save You?